Jazz Piano Standards You Should Learn

 Easy Jazz Standards You Should Know

-Now that we have discussed how you should learn jazz standards lets move on to the actual jazz tunes you should be learning.
+Now that we have discussed how you should learn jazz standards lets move on to the actual songs you should be learning.

 I will briefly discuss why to learn these beginner jazz songs and give you some great reference recordings.
-All these songs are easy jazz piano standards to learn.
+All these easy jazz piano songs are great for when you’re just getting started!
 Audiences also recognize them and they’re great learning vehicles.
-So, learning these jazz tunes is a triple win!
+So, learning these jazz songs is a triple win!
 Lets get into these easy jazz standards now.

 1. Satin Doll